Divorce in Tennessee

 The Role of a Divorce Lawyer

-If you are thinking about a divorce there are several questions that are on your mind.
+Are you thinking about a divorce in Tennessee?
+There are several questions that are on your mind.
 We will try to answer some of those questions here.
 But, if you think it is time to make that ultimate decision to end your marriage- to file for divorce, then you need to consult with a family law attorney about divorce, child custody, child support and alimony.
-In Tennessee there are two (2) basic processes to achieve the legal dissolution of a marriage uncontested – irreconcilable differences or no fault- divorce, and contested divorce- where the husband and wife do not agree to a resolution of all of the issues.
+In Tennessee there are two (2) basic processes to achieve the legal dissolution of a marriage.
+Uncontested – irreconcilable differences or no fault- divorce, and contested divorce– where the husband and wife do not agree to a resolution of all of the issues.

 Steps to get divorced- the Process of Divorce in Tennessee

 What are the steps to get divorced?
-Once you have decided that its time to end the marriage, the first step you ought to take is to speak to a divorce lawyer who can explain the process and advise you of your legal rights, and obligations.
+Once you have decided that its time to end the marriage, the first step you ought to take is to speak to a divorce lawyer.
+The attorney can explain the process of divorce in Tennessee.
+And advise you of your legal rights, and obligations.
 If the divorce is going to be uncontested then typically your divorce attorney will draft all of the necessary divorce documents based upon the information you provide.
-Then you will review the documents to be sure that they meet with your approval, if so you sign them.
+Then you will review the documents to be sure that they meet with your approval.
+If so you sign them.
 Then your spouse will sign the divorce documents.
-After both of you sign all of the documents, your divorce lawyer will file them with the court and the waiting period for divorce begins.
+After both of you sign all of the documents, your divorce lawyer will file them with the Court.
+Now the waiting period for Divorce in Tennessee begins.
 Typical Documents for an uncontested- agreed to – divorce (irreconcilable differences) include a Petition for Divorce, Certificate of Divorce, Marital Dissolution Agreement, Final Decree of Divorce.
-Your divorce attorney will also draft any other necessary documents to ensure that your uncontested divorce agreement is fully executed this might include a Quit claim Deed or a Qualified Domestic Relations Order (QDRO).
+Your divorce attorney will also draft any other necessary documents to ensure that your uncontested divorce agreement is fully executed.
+This might include a Quit claim Deed or a Qualified Domestic Relations Order (QDRO).

-If you have children then child custody and child support must be dealt with so your divorce attorney will also prepare a Temporary Parenting Plan and a Permanent Parenting Plan.
-In Tennessee child custody and child support, in fact, all issues (supervision, control, decision making and residential schedule) relating to the parenting of children in a divorce are set forth in a Parenting Plan which then becomes the custody order of the court.
+If you have children then child custody and child support must be handled.
+Your divorce attorney will also prepare a Temporary Parenting Plan and a Permanent Parenting Plan.
+In Tennessee child custody and child support, in fact, all issues (supervision, control, decision making and residential schedule) relating to the parenting of children in a divorce are set forth in a Parenting Plan.
+It then becomes the custody order of the court.
 Both parents are required to attend a Parenting Seminar which focuses on parenting after divorce.
 Once the waiting period for divorce passes, your divorce attorney will contact the divorce court and set a date for the final divorce hearing.
-At the final hearing for an uncontested divorce the judge will sign and enter the Final Decree of Divorce as an order of the court and adopt you marital dissolution agreement and permanent parenting plan as orders of the court.
+At the final hearing for an agreed divorce the judge will sign and enter the Final Decree of Divorce as an order of the Court.
+This Order will adopt your marital dissolution agreement and permanent parenting plan as orders of the court.

 Contested Divorce May Take Longer Than an Uncontested Divorce

-Your divorce may take considerably longer than the divorce waiting period (60 or 90 days).
-If the divorce is going to be contested (not agreed to) then your divorce lawyer will prepare a Complaint for Divorce, you will sign an oath and the divorce complaint will be filed with the divorce court and the mandatory waiting period for divorce begins to run.
-However, this is not the end of the story – speak to a family law lawyer about the complete process of a contested divorce, including interrogatories, depositions, divorce mediation.
+Your divorce in Tennessee may take longer than the divorce waiting period (60 or 90 days).
+If the divorce is going to be contested (not agreed to) then your divorce lawyer will prepare a Complaint for Divorce.
+You will sign an oath and the divorce complaint will be filed with the divorce Court.
+Now the mandatory waiting period for divorce begins to run.
+However, this is not the end of the story – speak to a family law lawyer about the complete process of a contested divorce in Tennessee, including interrogatories, depositions, divorce mediation.

 Your spouse will served with a summons and a copy of the divorce complaint.
 Your spouse will then have thirty (30) days to answer the complaint for divorce in writing.
 Often times you and your spouse will be required (ordered) by the court to attend mediation in order to attempt to work out an agreed upon divorce by reconciling the differences between husband and wife as to the issues.
 Thus making the contested divorce an uncontested divorce.
 Mediation is done by a certified mediator (who is often times but not always a lawyer) who acts a You can attend mediation with or without your attorney, but it is advisable to have your divorce lawyer attend mediation with you.